Author: Miranda García (AEIDL)

 Building on this roadmap and considering the main themes affecting mountain biosphere reserves, such as biodiversity conservation, climate change, and sustainable resource management, the World Network of Mountain Biosphere Reserves presented three working groups: Climate change adaptation and resilience, biodiversity, and participation and socio-economics.

-Network members and anyone who wants to get involved are invited to join these groups and contribute to addressing the challenges in these crucial areas.
-The network has opened a call for participation in the working groups until 31 May.
 The next meeting, scheduled for September, will be held in China, offering an invaluable opportunity for in-person collaboration and knowledge exchange.

 In relation to this, the MOVING project has recently published the briefing “Protected Natural Sites in MOVING Regions“, authored by Blanca Casares, Julie de Galard and Alexandre Duporte.
 This report offers valuable insights into the added value and development implications of these protected areas for mountain regions and their selected value chains, contributing to the overall objectives of the project.